Nominations for the 2022 prize are closed.

-How to nominate: The Roux Prize is intended for anyone who has used health evidence from the Global Burden of Disease study in innovative ways to improve the health of the population.
+How to nominate: The Roux Prize is intended for anyone who has used health evidence in innovative ways to improve the health of the population.
 We welcome diverse entries: winners might be workers within government agencies, researchers at academic institutions, volunteers in charitable organizations, or health providers working in the community.
-View previous recipients of the Roux Prize
+View previous recipients of the Roux Prize.

 Each year, the winner receives $100,000 that can be put toward anything that the winner wishes.
 Past recipients have used their winnings to fund academic scholarships, their research, or their own life’s causes.